 Enjoy all the topping options that your diet affords: fresh radishes, green or purple onions, spicy jalapenos? (not AIP), fresh cilantro, wilted cabbage slaw, fresh lime juice etc.

 Salsa when you’re AIP…

-I know: slow-cooked meat, tortillas and fresh cilantro … The only thing you’re missing is salsa!
+I know: with slow-cooked meat, tortillas and fresh cilantro … the only thing you’re missing is salsa!
 Here are a few great AIP salsas to try with your Plantain Tortilla feast:

 Paleo & AIP Plantain Taco Shells (no corn; 3 ingredients!)